 And so I choose not to teach the form.

-I do, however, offer my Pen & Dragon: Kung Fu for Writers workshops.
-These workshops combine writing exercises with specific movements and principles from Liuhebafa, T’ai Chi, and Chi Gong to achieve the ultimate mind/body connection and stimulate creative flow.
+I do, however, offer my Pen & Dragon: Kung Fu for Writers creativity workshops.
+These workshops combine writing exercises with specific movements and principles from Liuhebafa, T’ai Chi, and Chi Gong to achieve a more fertile mind/body connection and stimulate creative flow.

 Visit my Workshops page for more information.